hmacdope/hmacdope.github.io/_posts/2020-08-24-Final-Submission.markdown

 From here I switched focus a bit to [PyTNG](https://github.com/MDAnalysis/pytng), a set of python bindings designed for use by MDAnalysis although technically a separate library.
+I worked on PyTNG for pretty much the second half of GSOC.
 This required changing gears a little bit as well as learning Cython, which was initially a bit of a learning curve for me.